Zoltanar/Happy-Reader/Goals-Latest.md

 #### User Games
 - see details should change to correct user game tab when multiple user games for one vn
 - allow keeping time played for multiple games/allow process monitor to keep running always/make process monitor only have one instance
-- launch title from VN context menu
+- **launch title from VN context menu**
 ##### Entries
 - Implement priority
 - Change Series-specific to three-way dropdown (none,title,series)
 #### Other
+- vn: display languages other than original
+- allow vn notes, option to save locally or vndb
+- add 'update available' notice (can hide)
 - warn if an instance is already running (maybe show database file for opening instance)
 - show written tag description on tooltip
 - MainWindow: add close all tabs button